 I look up at the sky.
 It is dark.
 I look down at the sea.
 It is dark.
-In this stretch of land, there is no light other than the weak bean that comes from the pinprick of a moon.
+In this stretch of land, there is no light other than the weak beam that comes from the pinprick of a moon.
 It feels further away and smaller than I remember.

 I lean my elbows on the railing and I close my eyes.
 I take a deep breath and listen to the ocean’s waves.
 I pretend that I am back home in Hong Kong, standing next to you.
 I pretend that we are still talking, and we are still young, and we are not separated by artificial borders.
 I pretend that Kowloon is on the other side of the ocean, not France.
-I pretend that I have not set borders around myself and I still have friends.
+I pretend that I have not set borders around myself and that I still have friends.

 Even though I am wearing a thick, winter down jacket, the bitter ocean wind still bites through and I am chilled to the bone.
 I squeeze my eyes shut and I see just as much as when I have my eyes open.
-The ocean crashes into the rocks below me and then suddenly, I am back at the pier opposite of the World Trade Centre in Hong Kong.
+The ocean crashes into the rocks below me and then suddenly, I am back at the pier opposite the World Trade Centre in Hong Kong.
 You are still standing next to me, a cigarette between your fingers.

 I look down at the ocean.
 The city’s lights twinkle on the water’s surface.

 “Did I ever tell you about what Angela said to me when I left for England?”
 I ask you.

 “She told me not to be so distant and make more friends.
 She knows I have a habit of setting up borders and stopping people from getting too close.”